 Subject to the School Admissions and Attendance Policy and Procedures, The Blue Coat School does not discriminate in any way regarding entry.
-Children with special educational needs are welcomed, provided that the Learning Support Department can offer them the support that they require.
+Staff aim, wherever possible, to ensure that there is a balanced intake of boys and girls in the School.
+Children with special educational needs are welcomed, provided that the Learning Success Department can offer them the support that they require.
 Children with physical disabilities are welcomed, provided that the site can accommodate them.
 Parents of a child who has any disability or special educational needs must therefore provide the School with full written details when applying for a place, or subsequently before accepting the offer of a place.
 The School needs this information so that, in the case of a child with particular needs, those needs can be assessed and parents can be consulted about the adjustments that can reasonably be made to cater adequately for the child's needs both during the admissions process and if an offer of a place is made.
 The Admissions and Attendance Policy and Procedures gives further details about the admissions procedures.